dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ## Linking an Okta organization to a DNSimple account

 You can also follow the instructions in [Okta's documentation ](https://help.okta.com/oie/en-us/content/topics/apps/apps-add-applications.htm) to connect DNSimple to your Okta organization.

-### Adding the DNSimple App to Okta {#adding-the-dnsimple-app-to-okta}
+### Adding the DNSimple app to Okta {#adding-the-dnsimple-app-to-okta}

 These steps are performed in your Okta account.